Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Scalar Gram continuation beyond the analytic threshold

-To illustrate the continuation across the critical point, we plot in Figure~\ref{fig:gp-rho} the continued scalar Gram weight \(\sigma_p^{\mathrm{cont}}(u)\), which agrees with the subcritical Gram weight for \(u<\zeta_c^2\), together with the supercritical discontinuity density \(\rho_p(u)\) for several values of \(p\).
-The lower panels show that the edge value
+To illustrate the continuation across the critical point, we plot in Figure~\ref{fig:gp-rho} the continued Gram weights \(\sigma_p^{\mathrm{cont}}(u)\), which agrees with the subcritical Gram weights for \(u<\zeta_c^2\), together with the supercritical discontinuity density \(\rho_p(u)\) for several values of \(p\).
+The lower plots show that the edge value

 is positive, in agreement with the local expansion at the branch point.
 At the same time, the additional curves with larger \(p\) show that \(\rho_p(u)\) need not remain positive for all \(u>\zeta_c^2\): after starting from a positive edge value, the density may cross zero and become negative further along the supercritical branch.
-Thus the sign of \(\rho_p\) is controlled locally near \(u=\zeta_c^2\), but is not globally fixed on the whole continuation domain.
+Thus the sign of \(\rho_p\) is determined locally near \(u=\zeta_c^2\), but need not remain fixed throughout the whole continuation domain.